a-lurker/a-lurker.github.io/docs/quick-start-guide.md

 #
 ```

-and browsing the reported URL http://172.16.42.131:3480 will take you to the AltUI interface and show two devices: openLuup and AltUI.
+and browsing the **reported URL** http://172.16.42.131:3480 will take you to the AltUI interface and show two devices: openLuup and AltUI.
 From here on, the interface can be used to configure the system.

+Access the console at: http://172.16.42.131:3480/console

 ## Persist openLuup
 Setup a systemd service to start up openLuup at boot time.
 Refer to the following.